 Balancing school, work, and family might sound impossible — but it doesn't have to be.
 Look for programs that offer plenty of scheduling flexibility.
 For example, you might prefer a program with rolling start dates or night and weekend classes.

 Additionally, you may want to prioritize accelerated programs so that you can complete your bachelor's degree in less than four years.

 Despite their sometimes negative reputation, online college programs can be just as good as, if not better than, in-person programs.
 What's particularly great about online learning is that you can fit classes into your daily routine without worrying about commuting to campus or paying for childcare.

-Lastly, don't forget to apply for financial aid by filling out the FAFSA.
+Lastly, don't forget to apply for financial aid by filing the FAFSA.
 No matter their age, credit score, or enrollment status (i.e., part time vs. full time), students may be eligible for federal loans and grants.

 Some schools cater to nontraditional students better than others by offering benefits like career services, family housing, and student groups specifically geared toward nontraditional learners.
-Before you apply to a school, check that it offers what you're looking for in a school environment.
+Before you apply to a college, check that it offers what you're looking for in a campus environment.